ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 #### Training parameters

-Finally, we specify some general options for our machine learning experiment.
-First, we choose the SBI method to use, such as `snpe`, `snle`, or `snre`.
-For single-round inference, set `num_rounds = 1`.
-Additionally, you can configure the fraction of the training dataset reserved for validation, the training batch size, and the initial learning rate for the `Adam` optimizer (the default optimizer in the `sbi` library).
-You must also specify the directory path where the trained model will be saved.
-There is an option to train multiple networks per round and create an ensemble of posteriors by setting `ensemble = true` and specifying the ensemble size with `size_ensemble`.
-Note that the difference between the networks in the ensemble comes only from the randomized initialization of their weights.
+Finally, we specify general options for our machine learning experiment.
+First, we select the SBI method we want to use choosing from the options `snpe`, `snle`, or `snre` (including the `s` for the sequential approach even in the case of single-round inference).
+For single-round inference, we set `num_rounds = 1`.
+Otherwise, this parameter denotes the number of rounds we want to learn sequentially.
+Additionally, we can configure the fraction of the training dataset reserved for validation, the training batch size, and the initial learning rate for the `Adam` optimizer, which is the default optimizer in the `sbi` library.
+We must also specify the directory path where the trained model will be saved using the `save_dir` parameter.
+We also have the option to train multiple networks per round and create an ensemble of posteriors by setting `ensemble = true` and specifying the ensemble size with `size_ensemble`.
+Note that the difference between the networks in the ensemble is only due to the randomized initialization of their weights, i.e., the architecture of each network in the ensemble is the same.

 ```json
 {